jtmenchaca/quickcompare/README.md

 #> # … with abbreviated variable name ¹​statistical_test
 ```

-### Continuous data
+### Numeric data

-Continuous columns are compared between two groups by either 1) the
+Numeric columns are compared between two groups by either 1) the
 Student’s t-test if the column has a normal distribution or 2) the
 Wilcoxon signed-rank test if the distribution is non-normal.
 The
 Shapiro–Wilk test is used to evaluate normality.